-Note: 1) To avoid damaging the motherboard and its components, please do not use force greater than 8 lb-f/in on each mounting screw during motherboard installation.
-2) Some components are very close to the mounting holes.
+Notes: 1.
+To avoid damaging the motherboard and its components, please do not use force greater than 8 lb-f/in on each mounting screw during motherboard installation.
+2. Some components are very close to the mounting holes.
+Please take precautionary

+2. Some components are very close to the mounting holes.
 Please take precautionary measures to avoid damaging these components when installing the motherboard to the chassis.